kikito/bump.lua/README.md

 bump.responses.bounce
 ```

 These are the functions bump uses to resolve collisions by default.
-You can use these function's source as a base to build your own response function, if you feel adventurous.
+You can use these functions' source as a base to build your own response function, if you feel adventurous.

 ```lua
 world:addResponse(name, response)
 ```

 This is how you register a new type of response in the world.
-All world come with the 4 pre-defined responses "already installed", but you can add your own; if you register the
+All worlds come with the 4 pre-defined responses already installed, but you can add your own: if you register the
-response `'foo'`, then when your filter return `'foo'` in a collision your world will handle them with `response`.
+response `'foo'`, if your filter returns `'foo'` in a collision your world will handle it with `response`.
 This, however, is advanced stuff, and you
 will have to read the source code of the default responses in order to know how to do that.

 ```lua